BeardedKraken13/PS1-OPL-CFG-Database/README.md

 ## These CFG files are unfortunately ONLY readable by the 10th Anniversary Edition of OPL 1.1 which had native PS1 Game support integrated.
 Newer versions based on OPL 1.2 use Apps to launch PS1 games and thus DO NOT SUPPORT the display of CFG file data.

 I hope that one day Apps can integrate support for this rich information, either in OPL Core or as part of tools like OPL Manager.
-Until then, this database works with 1.1 10th Anniversary Edition and is a starting point for enriched game information on OPL for PS1.
+Until then, this database works with OPL 1.1/10th Anniversary Edition and is a starting point for enriched game information on OPL for PS1.

 Lacking a starting point with baseline CFG files such as Veritas83's that Tom-Bruise used, I instead queried Redump to get a list of all PS1 serials and game titles in a DATFILE, which were then further enriched using scraped data from ScreenScraper.fr.
 You can find the Python scripts used to create that Redump based xml file in the scripts folder.
 The additional scraped fields are: